SystemsApproach/sdn/netvirt.rst

 similar to virtual compute, setting the stage for network virtualization.

 A second effect of server virtualization was to enable virtual machine mobility.
-Since a VM has an IP address, this introduced some real challenges for data center networking.
-If a VM were to move from one subnet to another—an entirely reasonable thing to do—it would need to be assigned a new IP address, which is potentially disruptive to the applications running on it.
-One solution to this would be to build larger and larger layer 2 subnets, but that is unattractive for scale and performance reasons.
-Alternatively, one could restrict VMs to move only within their local subnet, which undercuts the value of server virtualization and could leave underutilized server resources “stranded” on another subnet.
+This introduced some real challenges for data center networking.
+In the absence of network virtualization, the IP address of a VM is drawn from the physical network on which it resides, and must be specific to a subnet that connects to the server hosting the VM.\ [#]_ So if a VM is to migrate to another server, either it needs to move to a server where that subnet is also present, or it needs a new IP address.
+The first choice limits where it can move within the data center, which affects the efficiency of resource usage.
+The second option is quite a disruptive thing: TCP connections are dropped, and applications may need to be restarted.
+Furthermore, some applications depend on layer-2 adjacency between communicating peers, and thus depend on some set of VMs staying in a given subnet even as they move around within the data center.

+.. [#] Technically more than one subnet can connect to a given server
+       in which case an IP address for a VM needs to be drawn from one of those subnets.

+One proposed solution to this issue was to make layer-2 subnets ever larger in the physical network, but that is not really a scalable solution.
+Large data centers invariably use layer-3 networking to connect racks of servers.

 The approach proposed by Greenberg, *et al.* can be considered a first step in network virtualization.
-They created a *Virtual Layer 2 (VL2)* network such that the addresses used by virtual machines are decoupled from the addresses used in the physical network, thus solving the VM mobility issue.
+They created a *Virtual Layer 2 (VL2)* network such that the addresses used by virtual machines are decoupled from the addresses used in the physical network, thus solving the mobility-related issues described above.
+A VM draws its IP address from a *virtual* layer 2 network, and VL2 constructs the appropriate overlay to extend that virtual network wherever it needs to go, even as VMs migrate across physical networks.

 Solving the problem of network configuration is a bit more complex.
 Networks are not just simple subnets to connect servers; they